Table of Contents

 Number completed correctly / number exercises * 8 and rounded up to the nearest integer.

 CodeLab is submitted automatically, but other lab work must be submitted as described below.

 - On your computer, create a folder for the lesson exercises named "lesson" (no extra characters) and place all the exercise files from Lesson 1 into this folder including:

-- Create a second folder named "tutorial" (no extra characters) and place the entire tutuorial scenario folder from chapter 2 of the textbook into this folder.
-There should be only one scenario which is the culmination of all the tutorial exercises from the textbook.
+- Create a second folder named "tutorial" (no extra characters) and place your completed "little crab" folder from chapter 2 of the textbook into the tutorial folder.
+Include only one scenario which is the culmination of all the tutorial exercises from the textbook.

 - Place the

-install.txt file from this lab in the tutorial folder.
+install.txt file from this lab in the tutorial folder as well.

-- In addition, verify you have completed the CodeLab exercises.
+- After submitting, verify you have completed the CodeLab exercises.

 | Room Policies

 Last Updated: September 18 2017 @20:53:12